| |

 This solemn inauguration took place on May 31, 1851 (55 years after this miracle), as the plaque above the entrance describes.
 The sanctuary was declared a national art monument and is topped by a dome richly decorated with wood carvings, of limited size (which is an understatement) but with a grand appearance.
 The small nave is embellished with plaster statues by the sculptor Luigi Simonetti depicting angels in the form of sculpted female figures serving as architectural support in the place of a column.

-Three Levels Of The Roman Basilica of San Clemente
+Three Levels Of The St. Clemente Basilica

 The Roman Basilica of Saint Clement (Basilica di San Clemente) is a minor basilica dedicated to Pope Clement I. It is located in Rome, not far from the Colosseum, and is noteworthy because of the three levels of the complex that contain the cathedral.
 The top (present) level is the basilica of Saint Clement and it was built in the year 1100 AD.
 The next level down, on which the basilica was built, is a 4th century basilica built in a home that had previously been a church as well.